 Maybe by now you’re convinced that CBD oil can be a transforming approach to natural medicine.
-Every day, more and more research is conducted on the many health benefits of CBD oil.
-So far we know that this cannabinoid has powerful therapeutic effects and can help to relieve issues including pain, anxiety, depression, nausea, seizures and maybe even cancer.
+Every day, more and more research is conducted on the potential benefits of CBD oil.

-But if you’re like so many other consumers, you’re a bit confused about the best CBD oil dosage for your health concerns.
+But if you’re like so many others, you’re a bit confused about the appropriate CBD oil dosage.
 You may not be comfortable deciding how and when to take CBD oil either.
-While there’s no one answer for these questions, as everyone reacts differently to cannabinoids, there is a simple way to responsibly determine the best dose for you, your loved one and your pets, too!
+While there’s no one answer for these questions, as everyone is different, there are some parameters to consider.

 How to Take CBD Oil?
 First, Know Your Goals

-Here’s the first thing you need to know before using CBD oil for its therapeutic value — what’s your goal?
-Are you using it to relieve pain, ease anxiety, reduce nausea, fight a headache or improve your sleep?
+Here’s the first thing you need to know before using CBD oil — what’s your goal?
+Once you identify that, you should also consult your healthcare professional to get his or her input as well.

-Knowing why you’re using CBD will help you to find the best dose for your needs.
-In a nutshell, the best CBD oil dosage for you depends on why you are taking it, the severity of your symptoms and the delivery method.
+Knowing why you’re using CBD will help you to find the “right” dosage.
+In a nutshell, the appropriate CBD oil dosage depends on a variety of factors, including why you are taking it and the delivery method.

-How do you know if the CBD oil dosage is working for you?
-Well, you know that you’ve hit the CBD dosage “sweet spot” if your symptoms have improved!
-That is, after all, the goal of using any type of CBD product, whether you’re trying to relieve anxiety, improve digestion or reduce chronic pain.
+How do you know if the CBD oil dosage is working?
+Well, you know that you’ve hit the CBD dosage “sweet spot” if your goals are being reached.
+That is, after all, the intent of using any type of CBD product, right?

 Use the way you felt before taking CBD as your baseline and measure how you feel after each trial dose.
-You may need to try a few different doses before pinpointing the best one for you and your needs.
+You may need to try a few different doses before pinpointing what works for you and your goals.

 External cannabinoids, including CBD, target receptors in the endocannabinoid system.
 These receptors exist throughout the entire body, including your brain, nervous system and digestive system.
 CBD oil works by activating these receptor sites.